igorcasmarques/igorcasmarques.github.io/my-story/4-long-distance-relationship.md

 ## Year 3 at BYU

 Fall 2010 marked the beginning of my third year in university.
-Academically, I was doing very well and had qualified for not one, but two simultaneous full-tuition bursaries.
+Academically, I was doing very well and had qualified for not one, but two simultaneous full-tuition scholarships.

 ### ALMA